tigerfarm/tigchat/README.md

 - AUTH_TOKEN : your Twilio account auth token (Available from Twilio Console, click view)
 - TOKEN_PASSWORD : your token password (Password is required to create tokens.
 The password can be any string you want to use.)

-Tiger Farm Press Chat Screen print:
+Chat Client Application screen print:

 <img src="ChatClient.jpg" width="400"/>